Conference Program

 LGNSW Chief Executive David Reynolds thanks Minister for Local Government and explains voting on motions procedure and housekeeping

-Presentation of financial reports (Treasurer)
+Presentation of financial reports by Cr Nathan Hagarty, LGNSW Treasurer

 From about 10.15am: Start of consideration of motions and conference business